restgames/battleship-client/README.md

         number: 3
     }

+- **letter**: uppercase letter from A to J (10 rows)
+- **number**: integer number from 1 to 10 (10 columns)

 #### Receive result of the shot

 The referee will give you the result of the last shot you send to your opponent.
+So, you can plan your next shots.

 Request:

-    POST /battleship/game/:gameId/shot-result
+    POST /battleship/game/:gameId/shot-result/:result
+    (for example, /battleship/game/550e8400-e29b-41d4-a716-446655440000/shot-result/1)

 Response: